African Judo Union

 The African Judo Union (AJU) is the governing body of judo in Africa.
 It is one of the five continental confederations making up the International Judo Federation (IJF).
 AJU was formed on 28 November 1961 in Dakar (Senegal).
-JUA has headquarters in Dakar and consists of 52 member federations.
+AJU has headquarters in Madagascar and consists of 54 member federations.

 History

 The African Judo Union was founded on 28 November 1961 in Dakar, Senegal under the name of Union Afro-Malgache de Judo (UAMJ).
 The first competitions were tha African Championships in 1964 in Dakar and the African Games in 1965 in Brazzaville.